srdjan/lfwt/README.md

-# LFTS Monorepo (Light Functional TypeScript Stack)
+# Light Functional Web Toolkit

 A modular TypeScript toolkit for building resilient services with strong nominal typing, reusable macro-style effects, and HAL/HATEOAS-friendly web surfaces.
 Everything runs on Deno for a